RIKEN-RCCS/lens3/README.md

 ## Overview

-Lenticularis-S3 (Lens3) provides an AWS-S3 service at a single access point while using an existing S3 server.
+Lenticularis-S3 (Lens3) provides an AWS-S3 service at a single access point by running multiple server instances.
 An S3 service is usually owned by a single user (unix root), but it may not be acceptable by site's security policy.
 Lens3 starts multiple S3 servers (backend server instances) one for each user, which confines operations by